Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Februari 2025 20.28.56 UTC
+- WIB: Rabu, 19 Februari 2025 21.25.27 UTC
-- WITA: Rabu, 19 Februari 2025 21.28.56 UTC
+- WITA: Rabu, 19 Februari 2025 22.25.27 UTC
-- WIT: Rabu, 19 Februari 2025 22.28.56 UTC
+- WIT: Rabu, 19 Februari 2025 23.25.27 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology